Feliphegomez/digital-members/readme.txt

 = 2.5 - 2020-10-02 =
 * FEATURE: When using the Stripe Gateway, you may now allow users to pay using Apple Pay, Google Pay, or Microsoft Pay depending on their browser.
 Enable this feature from the payment settings page.
 * FEATURE: Added Divi Builder compatibility.
-* FEATURE: Updated the Braintree Gateway class to be able to use the Braintree API for the pmpro_next_payment() function.
-Note, for performance reasons, you must call this method directly or enable it by hooking it up with code like `add_filter('pmpro_next_payment', array('PMProGateway_braintree', 'pmpro_next_payment'), 10, 3);`
+* FEATURE: Updated the Braintree Gateway class to be able to use the Braintree API for the dmrfid_next_payment() function.
+Note, for performance reasons, you must call this method directly or enable it by hooking it up with code like `add_filter('dmrfid_next_payment', array('DmRFIDGateway_braintree', 'dmrfid_next_payment'), 10, 3);`
 * FEATURE: Added ordermeta tables and functions.
 We will wait about a year for all users to upgrade before using these widespread.
 (Thanks, Mirco Babini)
 * ENHANCEMENT: The "short" version of the level cost text for a free level is now "Free" instead of "0.00 now".
 * ENHANCEMENT: Added a `get_original_subscription_order` method to the MemberOrder class.
 This will return the first order in a subscription when called from a recurring order.
 * ENHANCEMENT: Removed the old style license nags.
 * BUG FIX/ENHANCEMENT: Using microtime and a static counter int to make sure our order and discount codes are unique.
 In the past very high traffic sites could run into duplicates if two checkouts happened at the exact same second.
 * BUG FIX/ENHANCEMENT: Adjust order delete prompt to support other locales.
-* BUG FIX/ENHANCEMENT: Better handling of tax amounts in recurring payments, e.g. when using the PMPro VAT Tax add on.
+* BUG FIX/ENHANCEMENT: Better handling of tax amounts in recurring payments, e.g. when using the DmRFID VAT Tax add on.
 * BUG FIX/ENHANCEMENT: Optimized how often we hit the Stripe API when events on the checkout page could potentially update the price of checkout.
 * BUG FIX/ENHANCEMENT: The checkout_levels api call now takes `level` as param.
 * BUG FIX/ENHANCEMENT: No longer running sanitize_text_field on password fields.
 This would break passwords that had strings of characters resembling html tags.